The Pandemic has shown the massive impact pathogens can have on our lives.

 There are many UV light disinfection strategies that can be tailored to specific requirements.

 UV onboard air disinfection technology is a modern approach to UV germicidal upper air room treatment.
 Since the air chamber is sealed, there is not UV light present in the space, which means this UV light disinfection technology is inherently safe and does not run the risk of degrading any room materials.
-Utilizing 254nm UV wavelengths, the pathogen-contaminated air comes up through the chamber, passes through a concealed chamber containing 254nm wavelengths which treats the air automatically and continuously, and then the treated air exits the chamber into the room.
+Utilizing 254nm UV wavelengths, the pathogen1-contaminated air comes up through the chamber, passes through a concealed chamber containing 254nm wavelengths which treats the air automatically and continuously, and then the treated air exits the chamber into the room.

 Science-based approaches from Acuity Brands, a lighting leader with over 100 years of lighting experience.